Perfect Summer Cocktail:

 Although, I was way too young to enjoy Wings or The E Street Band in concert in the 1970s (darn it!), I sure caught up with Bruce in the summer of 1985 once I was out of high school.
 Saw him perform live at The Pontiac Silverdome, in Michigan, on one of the hottest days of that summer—thus, making it very memorable for me and my gal pals.
 The Silverdome’s broken down A/C system made it difficult for all in attendance—especially Bruce.
-I was a “sweaty Betty” fer shure and went to the First Aid Office to get some rolled gauze bandages just to tie up my long hair.
+I was a “Sweaty Betty” fer shure and went to the First Aid Office to get some rolled gauze bandages just to tie up my long hair.
 The place was a melting pot.
 We were seated close enough to the stage to catch glimpses of Bruce backstage bending over a long table with a row of deep trays of water the size busboys use to bus tables.
 He grabbed a large sponge in each hand, doused them in water.
 Then, he bent over to wring those sponges over his back, neck and shoulders to rinse and cool his body several times—sort of like taking a shower—and rinsed his face.
 As you can imagine, he did this often throughout the show.
 After witnessing this, I always held “The Boss” in the highest of esteem.
 The guy is amazing in concert.
-He is a real showman in ensuring his fans enjoy his show.
+He is a real showman in ensuring his fans enjoy his show to the fullest.
 Just amazing.

 But, let’s get back to Mom for a moment.